 Laboratory confirmation of my findings is available for an additional fee, if desired.
 However, if this is a legal situation, you are advised to have a local mold inspector take the samples for lab submission.
 Seek advice from your attorney about the certifications of the mold inspector.

-- Scotch-brand MultiTask tape or Scotch-brand transparent tape – ¾” preferably.
+- Walgreen’s or Walmart’s transparent tape (store brand, not Scotch brand) – ¾” preferably.

 - One sturdy plastic bag, like a zip-lock-type bag or vegetable bag

-- DO NOT USE Magic Tape, invisible tape, packing tape, or baggies.
+- DO NOT USE Magic Tape, Invisible tape, Satin tape, packing tape, or baggies.

 - USE only ONE bag – line up tapes on the OUTSIDE of the bag.